CCBDA-UPC/Assignments-2025/Lab05.md

 Once the webapp is running, you can test it by navigating to http://localhost:8000.
 You should see Django’s welcome page, indicating that your app is up and running.

-Both containers (for the web application and PostgreSQL) are configured to expose their ports to the host machine, with the same port numbers as defined in the `docker compose` file (`8000:8000` for the web app and `5432:5432` for PostgreSQL).
-This setup allows you to access the web application via port `8000` and the PostgreSQL database via port `5432` on the localhost or the hosting machine running the containers, as we'll be seeing in the next lab session.
+Take into account that both containers are exporting their ports to the outside world and mapping them to the same port number of the docker host (check the composer file and find ports:- "8000:8000", ports:- "5432:5432").
+That means that you can access the web application through port 8000 and the PostGreSQL through port 5432 of the localhost machine, or the hosting machine of the containers.
 See below how PyCharm is able to connect to the database hosted in Docker.

 <img alt="Lab05-postgres-config.png" src="images/Lab05-postgres-config.png" width="50%"/>

 <img alt="Lab05-postgres-use.png" src="images/Lab05-postgres-use.png" width="50%"/>

-You can also establish a command-line connection to each container using the following commands.
-For example, the command `docker exec -it 07 bash` initiates an interactive Bash shell (`CLI`) inside the container.
-Once connected, you'll see a prompt like `appuser@07bd0798d09f:/app$`, indicating that you are now inside the Docker container.

-Note that `07bd0798d09f` is the container ID, but including only the first few distinctive characters is sufficient for the `-it` parameter.
-To exit the CLI, simply press `Control+D`.
+Additionally, you can also create a command line connection with each container by issuing the commands below.
+See that the command `docker exec -it 07 bash` executes a `bash` interactive command line interpreter (CLI) that shows the prompt `appuser@07bd0798d09f:/app$` meaning that you are inside of the docker container. `07bd0798d09f` is the container ID that shall be used in the `-it` parameter, but only a few initial distinctive characters are needed.
+Use CONTROL-D to exit the CLI.

 Please check that `.dockertignore` has prevented some files to be copied into the image of the code container.